 From 2011 to 2014 Pol was as Group Leader (Habilitand), in the Organic Chemistry Institute at the University of Münster and the Center for Nanotechnology under the mentorship of Prof. Bart Jan Ravoo, and supported by a Liebig Fellowship from the ‘Fonds der Chemischen Industrie’ (FCI).
 In December 2015 Pol completed the Habilitation and received the venia legendi in Organic Chemistry.

-In January 2015 Pol was appointed as Associate Professor (W2) for Macromolecular Chemistry in the Institute of Organic Chemistry at the University of Mainz.
+In January 2015 Pol was appointed as Professor (W2) for Macromolecular Chemistry in the Institute of Organic Chemistry at the University of Mainz.

 Awards and Honours